Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/azure.md

 4. Select **New DCR Provider** button to create an Azure configuration.
 Enter a name for internal reference in {{site.konnect_short_name}}.
 This name, along with the provider type, will remain internal and not be visible to developers on the Dev Portal.

-5. Provide the Issuer URL for your Azure tenant, using the format  `https://sts.windows.net/YOUR_TENANT_ID`.
+5. Provide the Issuer URL for your Azure tenant in the following format: `https://sts.windows.net/YOUR_TENANT_ID`.

 6. For **Provider Type**, select AzureAD.

-7. Enter your Application (Client) ID from Azure into the **Initial Client ID** field and the Azure admin application's client secret into the **Initial Client Secret** field.
-The Initial Client Secret will be stored in isolated, encrypted storage and will not be readable through any Konnect API.
+7. Enter your Application (Client) ID from Azure into the **Initial Client ID** field, and the client secret of the Azure admin application into the **Initial Client Secret** field.

+    {:.note}
+    > **Note:** The Initial Client Secret will be stored in isolated, encrypted storage and will not be accessible through any Konnect API.

 8. After saving, your new DCR Provider will appear in the list.

 9. Click the **Auth Strategy** tab, then select **New Auth Strategy** to create an auth strategy that uses the DCR Provider you just added.

-10. Name it for internal reference in {{site.konnect_short_name}} and provide a display name for visibility in the Portal.
-Select DCR as the **Auth Type** and choose your newly created DCR provider from the dropdown.
-The  **Issuer URL** entered earlier will be will be prepopulated.
+10. Enter a name for internal reference in {{site.konnect_short_name}} and a display name for visibility in the Portal.
+Select **DCR** as the **Auth Type**, and choose your newly created DCR provider from the dropdown.
+The **Issuer URL** you entered earlier will be prepopulated.

 11. In the **Credential Claims** field, enter `appid`.